 “The plant looks like normal cannabis,” said Wanda James, the first African American woman to own a dispensary in Colorado.
 James previously spoke during last year’s symposium, raising awareness of the racial barriers that exist within the marijuana industry and calling attention to the realities that marginalized people face in states where marijuana is still illegal.

 Hemp has a high sale value and grows quickly, making it a highly profitable plant.
 The federal government is now trying to regulate the hemp industry but speakers noted it may be too late.

 CBD, which is an extract from cannabis, has also become an important factor in the cannabis economy.
-With pharmaceutical companies such as Walgreens looking to sell CBD products in its U.S. stores, panelists were asked how they see the future of the product while the stigma surrounding cannabis still exists.
+With pharmaceutical companies such as Walgreens looking to sell CBD products like UltraCell full spectrum hemp oil in its U.S. stores, panelists were asked how they see the future of the product while the stigma surrounding cannabis still exists.

 “The big issue we have in cannabis is a ridiculous fear,” James said.
 “It’s becoming ridiculous to the point of obscurity.
 The only way that it will stop is if this generation helps.”

 With that redefining of the perception of smoking weed comes a rebranding of how we view what it does to those who smoke it.

 “Alcohol makes you bravado, cannabis does the opposite,” James said, who prefers to call being on cannabis being “elevated” rather than high or stoned.

 Contact CU Independent News Staff Writer Tory Lysik at email@example.com.